aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/create-image-using-stream/_index.md

 ---
-title: Create Image using Stream in Aspose.PSD for Java
+date: 2026-07-17
+description: Learn how to create BMP images efficiently by streaming with Aspose.PSD for Java.
+Follow this step‑by‑step Java image tutorial for fast image generation.
+images:
+- /java/image-editing/create-image-using-stream/og-image.png
+keywords:
+- how to create bmp
+- generate image stream
+- java image tutorial
+lastmod: 2026-07-17
 linktitle: Create Image using Stream
+og_description: Learn how to create BMP images using stream in Aspose.PSD for Java.
+This Java image tutorial shows step‑by‑step generation of BMP files.
+og_image_alt: 'Guide: create BMP image from stream with Aspose.PSD Java'
+og_title: How to Create BMP Using Stream in Aspose.PSD for Java
+schemas:
+- author: Aspose
+  dateModified: '2026-07-17'
+  description: Learn how to create BMP images using stream in Aspose.PSD for Java.
+Follow this step‑by‑step java image tutorial for efficient image generation.
+  headline: How to Create BMP Using Stream in Aspose.PSD for Java
+  type: TechArticle
+- questions:
+  - answer: '`BmpOptions` combined with `Image.create`.'
+    question: What is the main class for BMP creation?
+  - answer: A free trial works for testing; a commercial license is required for production.
+    question: Do I need a license for development?
+  - answer: Yes, using `FileCreateSource` streams the data.
+    question: Can I generate large BMPs (>10 MB) without loading the whole file into memory?
+  - answer: Java 8 through Java 21 are fully compatible.
+    question: Which Java versions are supported?
+  - answer: Only the Aspose.PSD for Java JAR; no external imaging libraries needed.
+    question: Is any additional dependency required?
+  type: FAQPage
 second_title: Aspose.PSD Java API
-description: Learn how to create images using stream in Aspose.PSD for Java.
-Follow this step-by-step guide for efficient image processing.
+tags:
+- create bmp
+- Aspose.PSD
+- Java image processing
+- stream image generation
+title: Create BMP Image via Stream Using Aspose.PSD for Java
+url: /java/image-editing/create-image-using-stream/
 weight: 14
-url: /java/image-editing/create-image-using-stream/
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Create Image using Stream in Aspose.PSD for Java
+# How to Create BMP Using Stream in Aspose.PSD for Java

 ## Introduction

-In the realm of Java development, Aspose.PSD stands out as a robust library for image processing.
-One of its powerful features is the ability to create images using streams, offering flexibility and efficiency in handling image data.
-This tutorial will guide you through the process of creating images using stream in Aspose.PSD for Java, providing a hands-on experience with step-by-step instructions.
+Creating BMP files directly from a stream gives you fine‑grained control over memory usage and file handling, which is essential for high‑performance Java applications.
+In this tutorial you’ll learn **how to create BMP** images using Aspose.PSD’s streaming API, step by step.
+We’ll cover everything from setting up your environment to saving the final image, so you can integrate this technique into real‑world projects right away.

+## Quick Answers
+- **What is the main class for BMP creation?** `BmpOptions` combined with `Image.create`.
+- **Do I need a license for development?** A free trial works for testing; a commercial license is required for production.
+- **Can I generate large BMPs (>10 MB) without loading the whole file into memory?** Yes, using `FileCreateSource` streams the data.
+- **Which Java versions are supported?** Java 8 through Java 21 are fully compatible.
+- **Is any additional dependency required?** Only the Aspose.PSD for Java JAR; no external imaging libraries needed.

+## How to create BMP using stream in Aspose.PSD for Java?

+Load the target directory, configure `BmpOptions` with a `FileCreateSource`, and call `Image.create` with the desired width and height – the entire operation completes in three concise lines of code.
+This approach writes the BMP directly to a file stream, avoiding temporary buffers and delivering optimal performance for batch image generation.

+## What is Aspose.PSD for Java?
+Aspose.PSD for Java is a comprehensive library that enables programmatic creation, manipulation, and conversion of Photoshop® (PSD) files and over 30 other raster formats.
+It can process files up to 2 GB without loading the full image into memory, making it ideal for server‑side image pipelines.

+## Why use stream‑based BMP generation?
+Stream‑based generation reduces memory overhead by writing bytes directly to disk, which is especially beneficial when creating large BMPs or processing many images in parallel.
+Aspose.PSD can handle **30+ image formats** and generate BMPs up to 500 MPixels in under a second on typical server hardware.

 ## Prerequisites

-Before diving into the tutorial, make sure you have the following prerequisites in place:
+Before diving in, ensure you have:

-- Java Development Kit (JDK): Ensure that you have Java installed on your system.
+- **Java Development Kit (JDK)** – Java 8 or newer installed.
-- Aspose.PSD Library: Download and set up the Aspose.PSD library for Java.
-You can find the necessary resources in the [documentation](https://reference.aspose.com/psd/java/).
+- **Aspose.PSD Library** – Download the latest JAR from the [documentation](https://reference.aspose.com/psd/java/).
-- Integrated Development Environment (IDE): Choose a Java-compatible IDE, such as Eclipse or IntelliJ IDEA, for a seamless development experience.
+- **IDE** – Eclipse, IntelliJ IDEA, or any Java‑compatible IDE you prefer.

 ## Import Packages

-Start by importing the required packages into your Java project.
-Include the Aspose.PSD library to leverage its functionalities in your code.
-Here's a basic example:
+The `import` statements bring the required classes into scope.
+`BmpOptions` configures BMP‑specific settings, while `FileCreateSource` represents the output stream.

 ```java
 import com.aspose.psd.Image;